AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/access-wf-proof-in-workfront.md

 For information about functionality available after you are logged in to your Workfront Proof Premium account, see the [Workfront Help Site](https://support.workfront.com).

-## Enable all proofing users to access Workfront Proof&nbsp;within Workfront
+## Enable all proofing users to access Workfront Proof&nbsp;within Workfront {#enable-all-proofing-users-to-access-workfront-proof-within-workfront}

-By default, only users with administrative rights within Workfront can access Workfront Proof as described in [Access Workfront Proof from Workfront](#accessing-proofhq-within-workfront)
+By default, only users with administrative rights within Workfront can access Workfront Proof as described in [Access Workfront Proof from Workfront](#access-workfront-proof-from-workfront)